 - Before starting to record a video narration, we recommend you read these tips on creating captivating video presentations.
 The article explains what knowledge and skills are needed to make an effective video presentation that will really engage an audience.

-Now that you’re ready to move on, once again go to the iSpring Presenter toolbar, and this time click the Record Video button.
+Now that you’re ready to move on, once again go to the iSpring Suite toolbar, and this time click the Record Video button.

 The functional design of the video editor is just the same as that of the audio editor.
 You can use the slide notes on the right to paste the script of your video narration.